Check out this short slideshow to see why we live in Faubourg St. John:

 The fort is a modern-day battleground.
 The Orleans Levee Board has proposed replacing the Lakeshore Drive bridge that spans the bayou at its entrance to the lake with a grade-level crossing using culverts for water to flow back and forth from the lake to the bayou.

-Members of the Bayou St. John Improvement Association have sued the Levee Board to halt construction, arguing that wind moves water currents and that the City Park lagoons which are fed by water from the bayou will soon stagnate.
+Members of the Bayou St. John Improvement Association sued the Levee Board to halt construction, arguing that wind moves water currents and that the City Park lagoons which are fed by water from the bayou will soon stagnate.
 They also contend that closing the mouth of the bayou will damage an important part of the city’s historical heritage.
 (The “waterfall dam” near the mouth of Bayou St. John was removed in 2013.
-Please visit the link for more information: http://fsjna.org/2012/08/update-on-dam-removal/)
+Please visit the link for more information: https://fsjna.org/2012/08/update-on-dam-removal/)

 Although the bayou today lacks even the rowing clubs, which were popular in the last century, a drive along its curving shore shows typical Louisiana country homes.
 It still exists to remind us of New Orleans’ earliest beginnings, and why the city was built in a place that seems most improbable to us today.